Kornelf4/blocky-pew/README.md

 **Notes:**
 - The server runs on port `6567` (the same as Mindustry).
 If the server is not reachable, check your firewall and antivirus settings.
 - The server is optimized for LAN gameplay, but you can enable remote play by deploying with services like Coolify or by setting up port forwarding/tunneling (e.g., with [playit.gg](https://playit.gg)).
-  Please do not host the server publicly (e.g., on platforms like y8) without contacting the developer first.
+  Please do not host the server publicly (e.g., on platforms like y8) without contacting the developer (me) first.

 Have fun!
 Can I have a star